 What Could Go Wrong Without a Caregiver Agreement?

-Caregiving may become a full-time job, and cause rifts among family members that may disagree with the amount or level of care.
-It may be uncomfortable to ask for compensation from a family member when one may think it is their duty as a loving child for example.
+Caregiving may become a full-time job.
+It could cause rifts among family members that may disagree with the amount or level of care.
+It may be uncomfortable to ask for compensation from a family member.
+Especially when one may think it is their duty as a loving child for example.

 But with a caregiver agreement in place, the caregiving details are clear and boundaries are in place.
 Making an otherwise uncomfortable situation, more easily accepted by everyone involved.